davmac314/dinit/README.md

 often a shell script - to completion).
 There are also _bgprocess_ services and _internal_ services.

-Many programs that you might want to run under dinit's supervision can run either "in the foreground" or as a daemon ("in the background"), and the choice is dictated by a command line switch (for instance the -D and -F switches to Samba's "smbd").
-Although it might seem counterintuitive, the "foreground" mode should be used for programs registered as process services in dinit; this allows dinit to monitor the process.
+Many programs that you might want to run under Dinit's supervision can run either "in the foreground" or as a daemon ("in the background"), and the choice is dictated by a command line switch (for instance the -D and -F switches to Samba's "smbd").
+Although it might seem counterintuitive, the "foreground" mode should be used for programs registered as process services in Dinit; this allows Dinit to monitor the process.

-Process services are attractive due to the ease of monitoring (and restarting) the service, however, they have one inherent problem, which is that dinit cannot tell when the service is truly started.
-Once the process has been launched, dinit assumes that the service has started, but in fact there will be a short delay before the process sets itself up, starts listening on sockets, etc; during this time any other process (including one from a service listed as dependent) which tries to contact it will not
+Process services are attractive due to the ease of monitoring (and restarting) the service, however, they have one inherent problem, which is that Dinit cannot tell when the service is truly started.
+Once the process has been launched, Dinit assumes that the service has started, but in fact there will be a short delay before the process sets itself up, starts listening on sockets, etc; during this time any other process (including one from a service listed as dependent) which tries to contact it will not